 What’s your favorite Halloween sequencing activity?
 What about your favorite Halloween book?

-This post is part of an AWESOME Halloween Read and Play Blog Hop.
 Make sure to check out the other book based activities from fantastic bloggers!

 Mama Smiles- Where is Baby’s Pumpkin?- Felt Board Activity and Coloring Pages